-The amendment to the first main application was a concealed partial withdrawal, which would have required her consent pursuant to Section 269 (1) ZPO.
+The amendment to the first main application was a concealed partial withdrawal, which would have required her consent pursuant to § 269 (1) ZPO.
 In addition, the application was inadmissible because it was directed at the existence of a future legal relationship that could not be established.
-The legal consequence of an obligation to reimburse costs does not arise from Section 1004 (1) BGB; a claim for removal and injunctive relief under Section 1004 BGB is at best a preliminary question for a - legally independent - claim under Sections 683, 670 BGB.
-The legal relationship to be determined in accordance with the main application lies solely in an alleged management without mandate and any claims arising from this.
-Since the claim under Section 1004 BGB, which is a preliminary question, is already unenforceable, a subsequent claim under the law of agency without authority or the law of unjust enrichment cannot arise.
-If - as in this case - no expenditure has yet been incurred, there is no legal relationship arising from agency without authority; rather, a claim for reimbursement of expenses pursuant to Sections 683, 670 BGB is newly established by each individual expenditure.
+The legal consequence of an obligation to reimburse costs did not arise from § 1004 (1) BGB; a claim for removal and injunctive relief under § 1004 BGB is at best a preliminary question for a - legally independent - claim under §§ 683, 670 BGB.
+The legal relationship to be determined in accordance with the main application lied solely in an alleged management without mandate and any claims arising from this.
+Since the claim under § 1004 BGB, which is a preliminary question, was already unenforceable, a subsequent claim under the law of agency without authority or the law of unjust enrichment could not arise.
+If - as in this case - no expenditure has yet been incurred, there was no legal relationship arising from agency without authority; rather, a claim for reimbursement of expenses pursuant to §§ 683, 670 BGB was newly established by each individual expenditure.
 If the expenses were incurred in the future, a legal relationship would only arise then.

-Furthermore, the application is indefinite, as it remains unclear which measures are suitable.
-The specificity of the application also does not result from a possible right of choice of the disturber, since protective measures should not be taken by the defendant itself, but by the plaintiff or third parties.
+Furthermore, the application was indefinite, as it remained unclear which measures are suitable.
+The specificity of the application also did not result from a possible right of choice of the disturber, since protective measures should not be taken by the defendant itself, but by the plaintiff or third parties.

-The plaintiff lacks a need for legal protection, as it is unclear whether he will be burdened at all and with what costs in the future with regard to the protective measures taken.
-The need for legal protection is also lacking due to the disproportion between the insignificant economic value or the expense and the costs of the proceedings.
-According to the defendant's invoice, the plaintiff could at most demand with the first main claim: Based on costs for safety measures amounting to and a distribution of these costs among the approximately 50,000 inhabitants of the city of Huaraz, each inhabitant - including the plaintiff - would have to bear the defendant's share of responsibility of 0.47% claimed by the plaintiff - which the defendant again denies - corresponds to an amount of Finally, there was no interest in or need for legal protection because the plaintiff had already undertaken years ago to pay any amount claimed to the provincial government.
+The plaintiff lacked a need for legal protection, as it is unclear whether he will be burdened at all and with what costs in the future with regard to the protective measures taken.
+The need for legal protection was also lacking due to the disproportion between the insignificant economic value or the expense and the costs of the proceedings.
+According to the defendant's invoice, the plaintiff could at most demand with the first main claim: Based on costs for safety measures amounting and a distribution of these costs among the approximately 50,000 inhabitants of the city of Huaraz, each inhabitant - including the plaintiff - would have to bear The defendant's share of responsibility of 0.47% claimed by the plaintiff - which the defendant again denies - corresponded to an amount of Finally, there was no interest in or need for legal protection because the plaintiff had already undertaken years ago to pay any amount claimed to the provincial government.

-In any event, the amended first main claim is inconclusive.
-The plaintiff has not yet submitted that any third party has carried out protective measures on which a claim could be based and that he has already incurred or will incur costs in this regard.
-It is denied with ignorance that there is a legal basis under Peruvian law to take recourse against the plaintiff for the alleged costs of any protective measures carried out by authorities or other third parties.
-According to the opinion obtained by the defendant, the Peruvian law firm (Annex B 70, p.
-3215 et seq. of the file), a claim against the plaintiff is currently legally excluded, but in any case not sufficiently probable.
+In any event, the amended first main claim was inconclusive.
+The plaintiff had not yet submitted that any third party has carried out protective measures on which a claim could be based and that he had already incurred or will incur costs in this regard.
+Pleading ignorance the defendant denies that there is a legal basis under Peruvian law to take recourse against the plaintiff for the alleged costs of any protective measures carried out by authorities or other third parties.
+According to the opinion obtained by the defendant, the Peruvian law firm Exercise 1000 (Annex B 70, p.
+3215 et seq. of the file), a claim against the plaintiff was currently legally excluded, but in any case not sufficiently probable.